ginjardev/python_integration_testing/README.md

 ## Python Integration Testing

+The purpose of this repository is to demonstrate Python integration testing using Pytest and Playwright.
+Pytest is commonly used for writing and executing tests in Python.
-The purpose of this repository is to demonstrate Playwright headless browser testing.
-Playwright is a web testing framework and browser automation framework which enables reliable end-to-end testing for modern web apps.
+Playwright is a popular testing framework and browser automation framework which enables reliable end-to-end testing for modern web apps.

 ### Setup and Installation